 (b) If there is reasonable doubt regarding the Advertiser’s ability to pay, the Publisher is entitled, even during the term of the contract, to make the publication of further advertisements conditional upon advance payment of the full amount charged and settlement of unpaid bills, regardless of the terms of payment agreed on previously.

 Cancellation of an Advertising Order will only be accepted in writing (which includes e-mail).

 Advertising Order confirmations are considered reservations.
 Placements may be changed for technical reasons.
 In such case, the Publisher may not be held liable.

 19. Data security

-The advertisement order will be carried out according to the currently applicable laws of data security.
+The Advertising Order will be carried out according to the current laws of data security.